porcielf/logos_platform/README.md

 A web app for symbolic intelligence training, created for personal learning purposes.
 The core idea is to allow the user to insert data about themself and get insights from the app.
 A self-hacking app.

+The core idea is to build a full-stack web application using Prolog as the backend language, leveraging its stengths in symbolic reasoning and knowledge representation.
+The frontend is built with standard web technologies (HTML, CSS, JavaScript) to provide a user-friendly interface.

 ## Directory Tree

 ```